googlefonts/googlefonts.github.io/gf-guide/build.md

     value: 700
 ```

-If you need to patch a different STAT table on separated fonts of the same family—for example in the case of Italic—you can add file name informations, such as:
+If you need to patch a different STAT table on separated fonts of the same family—for example in the case of Italic—you can add file name information, such as:

 ``` code
 # stat.yaml